inexorgame-obsolete/wiki-mirror/Home.md

 **Who are you?**

-* We're all people from the old cube2 community.
+* Mostly people from the old cube2 community.
 We are a group of programmers, mappers, artists..
 See [this page](https://github.com/orgs/inexorgame/people) for more information.

-**What created Inexor?**
+**Who created Inexor?**

-* For over one decade now the cube2 community has seen astonishing projects trying to extract the maximum gameplay out of Sauerbraten.
-The amount and variety of the ideas the community came up with is impressive: from race maps, hide and seek, zombie apocalypse to rugby - nearly anything imaginable has been implemented.

-* Nevertheless, the development of Cube2 is in the hand of a small circle of persons who are not open minded for new ideas or changes.
-We've seen so much great work being rejected from being included.
-It's their decision which ones are the good ideas and which ones are not.
-It's their decision which maps, game modes and features will make it into the releases and which ones won't.

-* Speaking of releases, the release cycles have become longer and longer since 2008.
-The last Cube2 release until this day was in 2013.
-We have come to the conclusion that the development of Sauerbraten has reached its end.

-**What do you believe in?**

-* Inexor disagrees with this setup because we believe this is not suitable for an open source game!
-The creative voices of the community remained unheard for too long.
-We are the place where all these ideas can gravitate to so we can discuss them openly.
+* A collective of people from the old cube2 community willing to create a new game.

 **Will it stay compatible with Cube2?**
 * No. In the old days people came up with their own mods which were still compatible with the original game.